angelayuanyuan/yelp-Angela-Yuan/README.md

 **Positve** sentiments first :thumbsup::thumbsup::thumbsup:
 ![positive](https://user-images.githubusercontent.com/31863572/34447374-405b875a-ecb1-11e7-8c53-626bf097c5e1.png)

-It seems that we interprete most of the postive sentiment words fine
+It seems that we interprete most of the postive sentiment words fine.
+However, bigrams like *overly sweet*, *pretty bad* are actually not expressing positve sentiments.

 How about **negative** sentiments :-1::-1::-1:?